319SoftDev/wiki-project-group-wya_dansowaa/tea/Tea-Culture/japanese/preferred-tea.md

 ### footer:

-Note from K -> Me personally, Matcha is alright but it could truly be a hit or miss depending on how it's made.
-To be fair I'm more of a taro person. ദ്ദി´ ˘ `)✧
+Note from K ➜ Me personally, Matcha is alright but it could truly be a hit or miss depending on how it's made.
+To be fair, I'm more of a taro drinker.
+So for me, it's roots over leaves. ദ്ദി´ ˘ `)✧